Growingmindset/astro-paper/src/pages/about.md

 Every project I take on is guided by a core psychological profile: **Learning, Command, and Analysis.** I look at the physical world through a lens of inputs, processes, and outputs—and I apply that exact same framework to human behavior.

 By actively studying behavioral psychology and personality matrices, I treat social environments as complex systems.
-Whether I am negotiating a real estate acquisition or calibrating the environment at the Tejas Lounge, understanding the precise psychological "pushes and pulls" of an individual is the ultimate operational leverage.
+Whether I am negotiating a real estate acquisition or calibrating the environment at the Grand Hyatt, understanding the precise psychological "pushes and pulls" of an individual is the ultimate operational leverage.

 Currently on the horizon is **The Rotation**: a long-term project to build a modular brand accelerator and listening bar concept.
 It remains fully blueprinted and positioned as a future deployment—the ultimate convergence of curated physical environments, high-level hospitality, and scalable business infrastructure.